 Andrew StanforthAssociate Director

-Andrew joined Hopkins Architects in 2003, having completed the Graduate Diploma in Architecture at the Bartlett, University College London, where he had previously attained his degree.
+Andrew joined Hopkins Architects in 2003, having completed his architectural education at the Bartlett, University College London.
 He became an Associate Partner in 2017 and an Associate Director in 2019.

-After initially joining the team for the New Science Building at Bryanston School, Dorset, Andrew was to oversee Bryanston's Applied Arts Building.
-This well-received collection of art and drama studios, funded by Sir Terence Conran, would form the basis for a commended component of Andrew's professional studies, also undertaken at the Bartlett.
+Early work at the Practice includes a Science Building and an Applied Arts Building for Bryanston School in Dorset.
+The well-received collection of art and drama studios, funded by Sir Terence Conran, formed the basis for a commended component of Andrew's professional studies undertaken at the Bartlett.

 Andrew worked extensively on the Frick Chemistry Laboratory at Princeton University.
 This $270 million project continued the practice's export of sustainable academic architecture to the US.
 He was continuously involved in the progression of the project from the winning competition bid in 2005, overseeing several packages to completion.